pedrosalgado22/Fantasy2026/README.md

 ## Data Sources

 Two active data sources are used.
-Betano, for match and player odds, retrieved through its public API and, for one match, through a Betclic gRPC Web endpoint that was reverse engineered field by field due to the absence of public documentation.
-The FIFA fantasy platform, for player prices, positions, point totals, and round by round statistics.
+Betano, for match and player odds, retrieved through its public API and the FIFA fantasy platform, for player prices, positions, point totals, and round by round statistics.

 A third source, club level statistics from FBref, was used during early development and later discontinued.
-The reasoning is described below.

-## Why Not Machine Learning
+## Impossibility to deploy a fully automated system

-No dataset suitable for supervised learning of national team, World Cup specific outcomes was available.
-Three reasons support this conclusion.
+Deploying a fully automated model would have taken more time, which was a constraint during the development of this algorithm (during Round of 32 for Round of 16).
+Not only that, but the needed database for such a project would need to very specific and treated carefully due to the "bubble" the World Cup represents in the context of competitive football.

-1. International friendlies do not reflect competitive tactics or full strength lineups.
+1. International friendlies and qualfiers might not reflect competitive tactics or full strength lineups.
-2. Club level statistics reflect a different context of teammates, tactical systems, and opposition quality, and do not transfer reliably to international competition.
+2. Club level statistics reflect a different context of teammates, tactical systems, and opposition quality, and might not transfer reliably to international competition.
 3. The only prior World Cup dataset is four years old and reflects a substantially different player pool in different form.

-Given these constraints, a hand constructed probability model was used in place of a trained model.
+Such a limitation is the reason the projects is standing on bookies' shoulders, which will have a much more capable predicative model regardless and add a degree of an automation to the algorithm.

 ## Reliance on Bookmaker Odds

-Bookmaker odds incorporate information, including squad news and internal tactical intelligence, that is not available to this project.
-An independently constructed probability estimate was judged unlikely to outperform odds derived probabilities under these conditions.
-Betano odds were therefore treated as the primary signal for goal scoring and clean sheet probability, initially weighted between 0.75 and 0.80.
-This weighting was reduced by approximately 10 percentage points after the round of 16, described further in Model Evolution below.
+Bookmaker odds incorporate information, including squad news and internal tactical intelligence not available to this project.
+An independently constructed probability estimate was unlikely to outperform odds derived probabilities under these conditions.
+Betano odds were therefore treated as the primary signal for point sources such as goal scoring and clean sheet probability.

 ## Club Level Statistics, Discontinued